-How Can Using a Fear Thermometer Help My Family?
+How Can Using a Fear Thermometer Help Me?

-- Learning the details about what things or situations make your teen feel worried is a very important first step towards successfully managing their anxiety. - Increasing your understanding of your teen's anxiety through this process will help you be more aware of when to support your teen in situations that cause them stress. - Learning to identify and express worried feelings helps you and your teen notice when a coping strategy (like the Relaxation Skills in Anxiety Skill 2) will be helpful. - Creating a fear thermometer will also help you and your teen make a plan for facing fears.
-They will be able to start with facing fears that are lower on their list in their ranking list and move up the thermometer as they feel braver (see Anxiety Skill 4, Facing Your Fears).
+- Learning the details about what things or situations make you feel worried is a very important first step towards successfully managing anxiety. - Increasing your understanding of your anxiety through this process will help you be more aware of when you might need support in situations that cause you stress. - Learning to identify and express worried feelings helps you notice when a coping strategy (like the Relaxation Skills in Anxiety Skill 2) will be helpful. - Creating a fear thermometer will also help you make a plan for facing fears.
+You will be able to start with facing fears that are lower on your ranking list and move up the thermometer as you feel braver (see Anxiety Skill 4, Facing Your Fears).

-My teen finds it hard to rank their fears.
+I find it hard to rank my fears.

 Rating fears can seem strange at first.
-Show your teen the example in this guide to help them understand how to describe their fear.
-Ask questions to help them rate each fear (e.g., "Is it scarier to speak in a small group or to speak in front of the whole class?).
-Let your teen know that you can change the ratings as needed so they don't have to be "perfect."
+Look at the example in this guide to help you understand how to describe your fears in more detail.
+Ask yourself questions to help you rate each fear (e.g., "Is it scarier to speak in a small group or to speak in front of the whole class?).
+You can change the ratings as needed, so they don't have to be "perfect."
+Ask a parent or other support person for help if you need it!

-My teen rates everything at a 1 or a 10.
+I rated everything at a 1 or a 10.

-Ordering things from least to greatest worry is a hard concept.
-If you notice that your teen went through their whole list and rated each thing without using the middle ratings, gently ask them if there are some things that might go in the middle.
-You might say, "I wonder if there are some things that don't make you super worried (so less than 10) but also make you feel more than a little worried (so more than 1)?"
-Ask them to rate something fun (e.g., ranking foods from not tasty to the most delicious, or heights of family members from shortest to tallest) so they can practice the task.
+Ordering things from least to greatest is a hard concept!
+If you notice that you went through your whole list and rated each thing without using the middle ratings, ask yourself if there are some things that don't make you super worried (so less than 10) but also make you feel more than a little worried (so more than 1).
+If it's feeling too stressful to practice this technique with your actual fears, try to rate something fun (e.g., rate foods from not tasty (1) to the most delicious (10), or heights of family members from shortest (1) to tallest (10).

-My teen gets upset while trying to make the ratings.
+I get upset while trying to make the ratings.

-Thinking about worries can cause "in the moment" anxiety for many teens, If your teen is having a hard time, take a break from making the fear thermometer to relax and then come back to it.
-Let your teen know that many people feel anxious when talking about their worries, but that it's important to do this exercise because in the end it will help them understand their anxiety and feel better.
+Thinking about worries can cause "in the moment" anxiety for many people.
+If you're having a hard time, take a break from making the fear thermometer to relax and then come back to it.
+Many people feel anxious when talking about their worries, but it's important to do this exercise because in the end it will help you understand your anxiety and feel better.

-Your teen may also benefit from learning relaxation skills to manage anxious feelings.
-Try some of the strategies in Anxiety Skill 2 and see if they make talking about the fear thermometer easier for them.
-They can also use the fear thermometer to remember to use relaxation skills (e.g., when your teen's rating gets above a 4, it may be time to take some slow, deep breaths).
+You may also benefit from learning relaxation skills to manage anxious feelings.
+Try some of the strategies in Anxiety Skill 2 and see if they make working on your feelings thermometer easier.
+You can also use the fear thermometer to remember to use relaxation skills (e.g., when your rating gets above a 4, it may be time to take some slow, deep breaths).